March is the month for green. These cute green St. Patrick's Day Boxes are a fun craft that you can fill with "gold" for your kids or their teachers.

 If you are going to make and give these away, I would recommend using a rainbow ribbon instead of the candies.
 These weren't leaving my house or traveling, so I didn't attach the candy strips.
 I just placed the strips right on top of the paper handles.

-More fun St. Patrick's Day Crafts and Treats
+More fun St. Patrick's Day Treats

 - Rainbow Cheesecake